Stuart Brannon Cameo in Skinners of Goldfield Series

 The old man with slightly stooped shoulders stood and pulled of his hat.
 His gray hair was almost white but still thick.
 “Mrs. Skinner, it’s nice to see you again.”

 Brannon nodded and grinned, cracking the wrinkles on his face.
-“Only if all of you call me Pop.
+“And I’m Pop.
 That’s what ever’one in Arizona calls me.”

 “He ain’t even totin’ a .44, Mama,” Tommy-Blue reported.